 Commercial real estate can also be refinanced or purchased using a long-term loan.
 Whether you have an existing mortgage or are looking to expand into a new location, taking out a long-term loan can be a wealth-building solution.

 Terms, Rates, and Repayment Periods

 Because long-term loans are intended for large-scale projects, they’re usually associated with more substantial amounts.
 Applying through SmartBiz?
 You might be eligible for an SBA 7(a) commercial real estate loan from $30,000 up to $5 million, depending on your use of proceeds.

 The repayment term of a long-term loan can vary anywhere from 3 to 25 years, typically falling at or above 10 years.
-Rates can also be set at values ranging from 4% to as high as 80% or even more, and can be fixed or variable.
+Rates can be fixed or variable.